TryEngineering Summer Institute

 At USD, TryEngineering Summer Institute students enjoy the most beautiful campus in the country according to the Princeton Review.
 With sculpted gardens, sunny views and spectacular modern dorms, this is a wonderful experience.
 All of the amenities you would expect and so much more!

 Students will have access to all available on-campus facilities such as the fitness center and swimming pool and in the evenings there’s tons of resources to explore and enjoy.
 This campus lives up to the hype in every way!
 Check out what previous students have to say!

 “Dorm life was very new for me, but the RAs helped me feel welcome.”

 “I enjoyed the engineering activities in class, the activities outside of class, and the bonding opportunities we had as a full-time camper.”

 With nonstop sunshine and the beaches, strands, shopping and more just a stone’s throw from campus, our USD TESI students will really have a wonderful summer.
 With such beautiful surroundings, we get the chance to explore and maybe even find the legendary fish taco truck!

-Students at our University of San Diego location will tour Qualcomm headquarters, a semiconductor company that inspired the smartphone revolution.
+Students at our University of San Diego location toured Qualcomm headquarters last year.
+A semiconductor company that inspired the smartphone revolution.
 Pioneering 3G and 4G, the world-renowned company is now working on 5G.
-Students will explore the Qualcomm museum and experience demos on some of the latest technologies such as drones, intelligently connected wearables, virtual and augmented reality, and smart city innovation.
-This is going to be awesome!
+Students got to explore the Qualcomm museum and experience demos on some of the latest technologies such as drones, intelligently connected wearables, virtual and augmented reality, and smart city innovation.
+This was awesome!